corda/samples/stockpaydividend-TokenSDK/README.md

 * **[StockState](contracts/src/main/java/net/corda/examples/stockpaydividend/states/StockState.java)** -
 which holds the underlying information of a stock like stock name, symbol, dividend, etc.
 * **[DividendState](contracts/src/main/java/net/corda/examples/stockpaydividend/states/DividendState.java)** -
-represents the dividend to be paid off by the issuer to the shareholder.
+represents the dividend to be paid off by the company to the shareholder.

 ### Roles
 This CordApp assumes there are 4 parties
 * **Company** - who creates and maintains the stock state and pay dividends to shareholders after time.
-* **Holder**(Shareholder) - who receives dividends base on the owning stock.
+* **Shareholder** - who receives dividends base on the owning stock.
 * **Bank** - who issues fiat tokens.
 * **Observer** - who monitors all the stocks by keeping a copy of of transactions whenever a stock is created or updated.
 <br>In real life, it should be the financial regulatory authorities like SEC